paritytech/substrate-api-sidecar/README.md

 - `/balance/ADDRESS/NUMBER` fetch balances for `ADDRESS` at the block identified by 'NUMBER`.

-- `/payout/ADDRESS` fetch payout info for `ADDRESS` at latest finalized block.

-- `/payout/ADDRESS/NUMBER` fetch payout info for `ADDRESS` at the block identified by 'NUMBER`.

-- `/staking/ADDRESS` fetch the staking ledger info for `ADDRESS` at latest finalized block.
+- `/staking/ADDRESS` fetch the staking info for `ADDRESS` at latest finalized block.

-- `/staking/ADDRESS/NUMBER` fetch the staking ledger info for `ADDRESS` at the block identified by 'NUMBER`.
+- `/staking/ADDRESS/NUMBER` fetch the staking info for `ADDRESS` at the block identified by 'NUMBER`.

 - `/vesting/ADDRESS` fetch the vesting info for `ADDRESS` at latest finalized block.